Planetary Science Research Discoveries

 Intrusive: Refers to igneous rocks formed underground.

-Ion Microprobe: A Secondary Ion Mass Spectrometer (SIMS), a precision instrument used to quantitatively analyze the elements and isotopes of materials at microscopic scales.
+Ion Microprobe: (see Secondary Ion Mass Spectrometer (SIMS), a precision instrument used to quantitatively analyze the elements and isotopes of materials at microscopic scales.
+For more, see the PSRD article: Ion Microprobe

-Iron Meteorite: Iron meteorites are made, almost completely, of nickel-iron metal.
+Iron Meteorite: Iron meteorites are made, almost completely, of iron and nickel metal.
 They are chemically distinguished and grouped according to the abundances of the trace elements such as gallium and germanium, as well as nickel.
 Initially, irons were classified into four groups and were given Roman numerals I, II, III, and IV.
-Today twelve groups are recognized and designated further by letters A through F. Iron meteorites that do not fit into the groups are called ungrouped.
+Today 13 groups are recognized and designated further by letters A through G according to concentrations of siderophile ("iron-loving") trace elements.
+Iron meteorites that do not fit into the groups are called ungrouped.
+The two iron-nickel alloys in iron meteorites are called kamacite (low-nickel content, usually up to 7.5 wt% nickel) and taenite (high-nickel content, ~20 to 50 wt% nickel).
+These alloys are rare in terrestrial rocks.
+(See also Widmanstätten Pattern.)

 Kelvin: The fundamental unit of temperature.
 It is not calibrated in terms of the freezing and boiling points of water, but in terms of energy itself.
 The number 0 K is assigned to the lowest possible temperature, called absolute zero.
+(At absolute zero all molecular motion stops.)
 The sizes of the "degree" are the same as on the Celsius scale.
 On the Kelvin scale, the freezing point of water is 273 K and the boiling point is 373 K.

-KREEP: Type of lunar igneous rock rich in potassium (K), rare-earth elements (REE), phosphorus (P), thorium, and other incompatible elements.
+KREEP: An acronym for a geochemical component in lunar rocks rich in potassium (K), rare-earth elements (REE), phosphorus (P), thorium, and other incompatible elements.
 These elements are not incorporated into common rock-forming minerals during magma crystallization, hence they become enriched in the residual magma and in the rocks finally formed from it.

 Landslide: General term to describe the process of mass movement (or avalanche) of material downslope by falling, sliding, or flowing, under the force of gravity.
 It also describes the landform (pile of debris) produced.